Pet Adoption Network

-PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the 2014 Spring-A-Pet.fundraiser.
-These funds were used to pay for medical expenses.
+PAN thanks the Petco Foundation and the customers at the Albany and Corvallis Petco stores for the roundup donations during the HOLIDAY fundraiser.
+Donations and adoption fees are designated for medical expenses.
 Thank you very much!!!

 PAN has just started participating with iGive